 I like to serve it with Bathua Ka Raita, Dal Tadka, and Phulka for a yummy winter meal.

-If you have some leftover sabzi, you can stuff it in between bread or tortillas to make a delicious sandwich or a wrap for your breakfast or tea-time snack.
+If you have some leftover sabzi, you can stuff it between bread or tortillas to make a delicious sandwich or a wrap for your breakfast or tea-time snack.

 This delicious combination of aromatic fenugreek leaves and potatoes is great to serve for everyday meals or pack in the lunch box with parathas.